 Stool frequency and consistency

-The data that is retrieved from questionnaire regarding stool frequency and consistency are illustrated in Figures 1 and 2.
+The data retrieved from the questionnaires regarding stool frequency and consistency are illustrated in Figures 1 and 2.

-Gut microbiota composition of healthy Indonesian
+Gut microbiota composition of healthy Indonesians

-Before conducting gut microbiota composition analysis, data characteristic subjects that consists of gender, ethnicity, weight, height and body mass index (BMI) are described in Table 1.
-Microbiota profile (based on YIF Scan) among young people and elderly living in Yogyakarta and Bali, Indonesia is presented in (Table 2) and (Figure 3).
-Population of bacteria in feces for young people is higher than elderly.
-With the total amount of approximately log10 10.0-10.6 bacterial cells/g feces, the most abundant bacteria in all groups were Clostridium, followed by Prevotella, Atopobacter, Bifidobacterium, and Bacteroides.
+Before conducting gut microbiota composition analysis, subject characteristics consisting of gender, ethnicity, weight, height and body mass index (BMI) were obtained and are described in Table 1.
+Microbiota profiles (based on the YIF-SCAN) in young and elderly subjects living in Yogyakarta and Bali, Indonesia are presented in Table 2 and Figure 3.
+Populations of bacteria in the feces of young subjects were higher than in the elderly group.
+The total amount was approximately log10 10.0-10.6 bacterial cells/g feces, and the most abundant bacteria in all groups were Clostridium, followed by Prevotella, Atopobium, Bifidobacterium, and Bacteroides.
 These bacteria are obligate anaerobic bacteria.
-Interestingly, even though Prevotella was the bacteria with highest population following Clostridium, the prevalence failed to meet 100%, furthermore the prevalence for elderly group from Yogyakarta was only 75%.
+Interestingly, even though Prevotella showed the second highest population following Clostridium, its prevalence was not 100%.
+Furthermore, its prevalence in the elderly group from Yogyakarta was only 75%.

-Among the analyzed Clostridium, the most dominant is Clostridium coccoides group, followed by Clostridium leptum subgroup and Clostridium perfringens, whereas the pathogenic Clostridium difficile was not found in any group.
-Enterobactericiae (phylum Proteobacteria) which is a facultative anaerobe had a population of log10 7.3 ± 0.8 to 8.4 ± 0.8 bacterial cells per gram feces, less than the other obligate anaerobic phylum.
+Among the analyzed Clostridia, the most dominant was the Clostridium coccoides group, followed by Clostridium leptum subgroup and Clostridium perfringens, whereas the pathogenic Clostridium difficile was not found in any group.
+Enterobacteriaceae (phylum Proteobacteria), which is a facultative anaerobe had a population of log10 7.3 ± 0.8 to 8.4 ± 0.8 bacterial cells/g feces, less than the other obligate anaerobic phylum.

-In terms of the bacterial counts in Yogyakarta subjects, total bacteria, Clostridium coccoides group, Bifidobacterium, Prevotella, Lactobacillus plantarum subgroup, Streptococcus were significantly higher (P < 0.05) in younger compared to elderly, while the counts of Lactobacillus gasseri subgroup, Lactobacillus casei subgroup, Lactobacillus reuteri subgroup were significantly lower (P < 0.05) in younger.
-On the other hand of Bali subject’s, younger subjects’ had significantly higher (P < 0.05) total bacteria count, group of, subgroup of Prevotella, Clostridium leptum subgroup, group of Bacteroides fragilis and Clostridium coccoides.
-Although the counts of Lactobacillus ruminis subgroup, Enterobacteriaceae were significantly lower (P < 0.05) in younger subjects.
+In terms of the bacterial counts in Yogyakarta subjects, total bacteria, Clostridium coccoides group, Bifidobacterium, Prevotella, Lactobacillus plantarum subgroup, and Streptococcus were significantly higher (P < 0.05) in younger than in elderly subjects, while the Lactobacillus gasseri subgroup, Lactobacillus casei subgroup, and Lactobacillus reuteri subgroup counts were significantly lower (P < 0.05) in younger subjects.
+On the other hand, in Balinese subjects, the younger groups had significantly higher (P < 0.05) total bacteria count, Prevotella subgroup, Clostridium leptum subgroup, Bacteroides fragilis group and Clostridium coccoides group.
+The counts for Lactobacillus ruminis subgroup and Enterobacteriaceae were significantly lower (P < 0.05) in younger subjects.

-The comparison within the young subjects, the count of Bifidobacterium for Yogyakarta was significantly higher (P < 0.05) than Bali, while the count of Clostridium perfringens was significantly lower (P < 0.05) in Yogyakarta.
-In the other hand, comparison within elderly subjects from both sites showed significantly low (P < 0.05) counts of Clostridium perfringens, Lactobacillus plantarum subgroup and Enterococcus in Yogyakarta, while the counts of Lactobacillus casei subgroup, Lactobacillus fermentum were significantly higher (P < 0.05) in Yogyakarta.
-Lactobacillus plantarum subgroup were significantly higher (P < 0.05) in young subjects, while the counts of Lactobacillus reuteri subgroup, Enterobacteriaceae were significantly lower (P < 0.05) in young subjects.
+A comparison within young subjects showed that the Bifidobacterium count in Yogyakarta was significantly higher (P < 0.05) than that in Bali, while the Clostridium perfringens count was significantly lower (P < 0.05) in Yogyakarta.
+On the other hand, a comparison of elderly subjects from both sites showed significantly low (P < 0.05) counts for Clostridium perfringens, Lactobacillus plantarum subgroup and Enterococcus in Yogyakarta, while the counts for Lactobacillus casei subgroup and Lactobacillus fermentum were significantly higher (P < 0.05) in Yogyakarta.
+Counts for Lactobacillus plantarum subgroup were significantly higher (P < 0.05) in young subjects, while the counts for Lactobacillus reuteri subgroup and Enterobacteriaceae were significantly lower (P < 0.05) in young subjects.

-In comparison between younger and elderly, younger subjects tend to have higher concentration of microbiota based on YIF Scan, compared to the elderly as shown in Table 3 and Figure 3, however significant difference between younger and elderly subjects were found.
-Younger subjects have significantly higher (P < 0.05) in total bacteria, both group of Clostridium coccoides and Bacteroides fragilis, subgroup of Clostridium leptum, Bifidobacterium, Prevotella, and subgroup of L. plantarum, while L. reuteri subgroup, Enterobacteriaceae were significantly lower (P < 0.05) in younger.
-No significant difference was found in distribution of total Lactobacillus.
-Additionally, Atopobium cluster had a constant number.
+In a comparison of young and elderly, younger subjects tend to have higher concentrations of microbiota based on the YIF-SCAN, compared to the elderly as shown in Table 3 and Figure 3, and a significant difference between younger and elderly subjects was found.
+Younger subjects had significantly higher (P < 0.05) total bacteria, Clostridium coccoides and Bacteroides fragilis groups, and Clostridium leptum, Bifidobacterium, Prevotella, and Lactobacillus plantarum subgroups, while Lactobacillus reuteri subgroup and Enterobacteriaceae were significantly lower (P < 0.05) in younger subjects.
+No significant difference was found in the distribution of total Lactobacillus.
+Additionally, Atopobium cluster showed a constant number.